 A: Before you call us, go through the troubleshooting steps below to make sure a service call is really needed.
 It will save you the cost and inconvenience of an unnecessary service visit, and will ensure our technicians are working where they are most needed.

-If at this point you still don’t get heat, call The Oehlert Brothers immediately.
+If at this point you still don’t get heat, call Oehlert Bros. immediately.

 When a service technician arrives, let him know everything you did to the system before he begins working on it.
 You should also let him know if anything out of the ordinary happened, like an unusual noise, a strange smell or smoke.